joedski/musings/Case Studies/Case Study - Legacy Spotfire Integration.md

 Given how complex this was, I really needed to separate out the actual work from the over all narrative; break the work piece into one part which manages the whole story, and the adjunct pieces that actually carry out the actions.
 A separation of coordination and execution, if you will.
 That way, the main narrative code would more resemble the outline above, rather than ... well, not.

+Here's a draft of a method as might be used on a Vue component:

 ```js
 function initializeSpotfireDocument() {
     try {